jyash28/jyash28/README.md

 ### More about me...

--  I’m currently working on Python,Django,Reactjs etc.
+-  I’m currently working on Python,Django etc.
 -  I’m currently learning Full Stack Development .
 -  How to reach me: jyash548@gmail.com
 -  I have worked on HTML/CSS,Bootstrap, Javascript MySQL etc.